Prescribing $Q$-curvature on even-dimensional manifolds with conical singularities: Preliminary facts

 \section{Preliminary facts}

 In this section we recall briefly some known results which can be easily derived from the existing literature.
-Let $p$ be a point in $M$ and $B_r^M(p)$ be a neighborhood of $p$ such that $B_r^M(p)$ is mapped by $\exp_p^{-1}$ diffeomorphically onto a neighborhood of $0\in T_p(M),$ where $T_p(M)$ refers to the tangent space of $p$ which can be identified with $\Rm$.
+Let $p$ be a point in $M$ and $B_r^M(p)$ be the geodesic normal ball such that $B_r^M(p)$ is mapped by $\exp_p^{-1}$ diffeomorphically onto a neighborhood of $0\in T_p(M),$ where $T_p(M)$ refers to the tangent space of $p$ which can be identified with $\Rm$.
 The local coordinates defined by the chart $(\exp_p^{-1},B_r^{M}(p))$ are called normal coordinates with center $p.$ In such coordinates, the Riemannian metric at the point $p$ satisfies

 where $\Gamma_{jk}^i$ stands for the Christoffel symbols.
 With the above preparation, we have \begin{lemma} Let $-\Delta_g$ be the Laplace-Beltrami operator and $p$ be any point of $M$.
 In normal coordinates at $p$, we have